ptizei/ptizei.github.io/_posts/2021-05-10-InDelPaper.md

 ---
 layout: post
-title: InDel paper is finally published!
+title: InDel paper and musings on alignments
 ---

 ## Foreword